garrypolley/garrypolley.github.io/_posts/notes/2016-02-10-golang-routines-errors.md

 of how I'm planning to handle errors that occur in some goroutines.

-The example is borrowed from https://groups.google.com/forum/#!topic/golang-nuts/zAmaq1Q2mqA I wanted more rationale on each part and below are the examples:
+The example is borrowed from https://groups.google.com/forum/#!topic/golang-nuts/zAmaq1Q2mqA I wanted more rationale on each part and below are the examples.
+I put some effort into explaining how each part works and why it works.
+The comments in the code hopefully give a better understanding as to how the go routines and channels work together.

+In order to get a full experience you'll need to update some of the code by commenting and uncommenting parts of the code.
+It should be documented where that is needed.

 ```go
 package main